Nathra21/Dofus-prices-analysis/README.md

 ## Everyday use

 To use this program effectively, my daily workflow while the project was on consisted of two phases:
-* Short-term investments
+1. Short-term investments
-  1. Making a measurement of all prices with the bot
+  1. Make a measurement of all prices with the bot.
-  2. Using `dashboard` to find any immediate profit opportunities
+  2. Use `dashboard` to find any immediate profit opportunities.
-* Long-term investments
+2. Long-term investments
-  1. Based on the output of `dashboard` and my running investment thoughts, select a few items which look promising
+  1. Based on the output of `dashboard` and my running investment thoughts, select a few items which look promising.
   2. Study them with `study` to decide whether to invest and how.